flatcar/flatcar-linux-update-operator/README.md

 [Original proposal](https://docs.google.com/document/d/1DHiB2UDBYRU6QSa2e9mCNla1qBivZDqYjBVn_DvzDWc/edit#)

-Container Linux Update Operator is divided into two parts: `update-operator` and `update-agent`.
+Flatcar Linux Update Operator is divided into two parts: `update-operator` and `update-agent`.

 `update-agent` runs as a DaemonSet on each node, waiting for a `UPDATE_STATUS_UPDATED_NEED_REBOOT` signal via D-Bus from `update_engine`.
 It will indicate via [node annotations](./pkg/constants/constants.go) that it needs a reboot.